theonjs/theon/README.md

 Extensibility is mostly achieved via its built-in middleware layer, which allows you to plug in and extend the client features with custom logic.

-Middleware layer has a hierarchical design, meaning you can plug in middlewares in parent scopes and them will be called from child scopes.
-For instance, you can plug in a middleware tasks to both global and resource levels.
+The middleware layer has a hierarchical design, meaning you can plug in middleware in parent scopes and they will be called from child scopes.
+For instance, you can plug in middleware tasks to both global and resource levels.
 Then both middleware will be called, from top to bottom in hierarchical order, thus global will come always first.

-Middleware layer behavies like a FIFO queue with control-flow capabilities, where asynchronicity is supported by detault.
+Middleware layer behaves like a FIFO queue with control-flow capabilities, where asynchronicity is supported by default.

-It was strongly inspired in the well-known middleware pattern by connect/express.
+It was strongly inspired by the well-known middleware pattern of connect/express.

 ### Phases

-- **request** - Dispatched before send the request over the network
+- **request** - Dispatched before sending the request over the network
 - **response** - Dispatched after the client receives the response

 ### API